kundugourav/SPORTY-BOOKS/READ_ME.txt

+This website is not Responsive.
+It will be responsive shortly.

 1) Title of the Project : SPORTY-BOOKS ECOMMERCE
 2) Total number of main pages : 5 ( index.html , sports.html , books.html , about.html , contact.html )